Do Spouses of 100% Disabled Veterans Get Benefits?

 Benefits for the Surviving Spouse of a 100% Disabled Veteran

-- If the deceased veteran spouse had a 100% disability rating for at least eight years before their death and the surviving spouse was married to them for the full eight years, compensation is increased by $342.46/month
+- If the deceased veteran spouse had a 100% disability rating for at least eight years before their death and the surviving spouse was married to them for the full eight years, compensation is increased by $351.02/month

 Surviving spouses of deceased veterans may also qualify for additional benefits, such as home loan programs, financial advice, and career counseling.
 However, each program has its own requirements.
-For example, to get a certificate of eligibility for a VA-backed mortgage loan, the surviving spouse must show that the veteran died from a service-connected condition or had been totally disabled prior to their death.
+For example, to get a certificate of eligibility for a VA-backed mortgage loan, the surviving spouse must show that the veteran died from a service-connected condition or had been totally disabled before their death.

 Call 1-888-373-4722 or complete a Free Case Evaluation form